shaik1002/biggitlabbomb/doc/administration/reference_architectures/2k_users.md

 1. Can be optionally run on reputable third-party external PaaS PostgreSQL solutions.
 See [Provide your own PostgreSQL instance](#provide-your-own-postgresql-instance) and [Recommended cloud providers and services](index.md#recommended-cloud-providers-and-services) for more information.
 2. Can be optionally run on reputable third-party external PaaS Redis solutions.
 See [Provide your own Redis instance](#provide-your-own-redis-instance) and [Recommended cloud providers and services](index.md#recommended-cloud-providers-and-services) for more information.
 3. Recommended to be run with a reputable third-party load balancer or service (LB PaaS).
-   Sizing depends on selected Load Balancer and additional factors such as Network Bandwidth.
-See [Load Balancers](index.md#load-balancers) for more information.
+   Also note that sizing depends on selected Load Balancer as well as additional factors such as Network Bandwidth.
+Refer to [Load Balancers](index.md#load-balancers) for more information.
 4. Should be run on reputable Cloud Provider or Self Managed solutions.
 See [Configure the object storage](#configure-the-object-storage) for more information.
 5. Gitaly specifications are based on the use of normal-sized repositories in good health.
    However, if you have large monorepos (larger than several gigabytes) this can **significantly** impact Git and Gitaly performance and an increase of specifications will likely be required.